kdotcui/ezscheduler/README.md

 4. (Optional) Select your preferred GPT model (default: `gpt-4o-2024-08-06`)
 5. Click "Save Settings"

 Your API key is stored locally in your browser and never shared.
+You're responsible for your own keys.

 ## 📝 Usage